ashermancinelli/ashermancinelli.github.io/_posts/2021-12-23-std-mdspan-Response.md

 mat has shape [10, 1, 50]
 ```

-In either case, the underlying data is the same, though it's _viewed_ differently in each of the invocations of `some_library::work`.
+In either case, the underlying data is the same, though it's _viewed_ differently in each of the invocations of `work`.
 It's no coincidence that _view_ seems like a natural name for `mdspan` - `mdspan` was developed by the authors of the portable execution library Kokkos and inspired by the `Kokkos::View` type.

 ## Subspans